andrepg/do-it/README.md

 # ✅ Do It

 This is a **deadly simple task** manager.
-I've used a lot of to-do apps before, from Microsoft ToDo to GNOME Tasks.
+I've used a lot of to-do apps before, from Microsoft ToDo (and the old good Wunderlist) to GNOME Tasks.

 All of them marvelous, but none of them simple as I want.
 Too many subtasks, links, categories and options.